 On a personal level, he is involved in many humanitarian projects both in Greece and abroad and is a patron of many charity organizations.
 Mr. Sabbagh is married and has three children.

-He has 30 years of international experience in the hospitality industry, mainly with Hyatt Hotels Corporation and Hyatt international where he started his career at the Hyatt Regency Atlanta and subsequently held the position of Director of Food and Beverage in several hotels (including Hyatt Regency New Orleans, Hilton Head, Nashville, Buffalo, NY, and Columbus, OH).
-In 1988 he moved to Chicago as the Corporate Director of Food and Beverage for Hyatt hotels with main responsibilities menu engineering, product development, recruitment, development and implementation of service standards and training, concept development and hotel pre-opening support.
+Tim has over 40 years of international experience in the hospitality industry, beginning with Hyatt Hotels where he started his career at the Hyatt Regency Atlanta, and subsequently holding the position of Director of Food and Beverage in several hotels (including Hyatt Regency New Orleans, Hilton Head, Nashville, Buffalo, and Columbus).
+In 1988 he moved to Chicago as the Corporate Director of Food and Beverage for Hyatt Hotels with main responsibilities being menu engineering, product development, recruitment, development and implementation of service standards and training, concept development and hotel pre-opening support.

-As General Manager he held positions in USA at the Hyatt Regency Pittsburgh, Hyatt Regency Coral Gables and Hyatt Regency Miami.
-In 1999 joined Hyatt International as the General Manager of the Hyatt Regency Thessaloniki and later moved to India as the General Manager of the Grand Hyatt Mumbai.
+As General Manager he held positions in the USA at the Hyatt Regency Pittsburgh, Hyatt Regency Coral Gables and Hyatt Regency Miami.
+In 1999 he joined Hyatt International as the General Manager of the Hyatt Regency Thessaloniki in Greece and later moved to India as the General Manager of the Grand Hyatt Mumbai.

 Prior to entering the shipping industry, Mr. Prokopakis was a captain in the Hellenic Navy.
-He holds a Bachelor of Science in Mechanical Engineering from Portsmouth University in the United Kingdom, a Master’s degree in Naval Architecture and a Ship Risk Management Diploma from the Massachusetts Institute of Technology in the United States, and a post-graduate diploma in business studies from the London School of Economics.
-Mr. Prokopakis also has a Certificate in Operational Audit of Banks from the Management Center Europe in Brussels and a Safety Risk Management Certificate from Det Norske Veritas.
+He holds a Bachelor of Science in Mechanical Engineering from Portsmouth University in the United Kingdom, a Master’s degree in Naval Architecture as well as a Risk Management one from the Massachusetts Institute of Technology in the United States and a post-graduate diploma in Business Studies from the London School of Economics.
+Mr. Prokopakis also has a Certificate in Companies Evaluation and in Operational Audit of Banks from the Management Centre Europe in Brussels and a Safety Risk Management Certificate from Det Norske Veritas.
 He is a member of the Board of the Hellenic Chamber of Shipping and the Owners' Committee of the Korean Register of Shipping.

-Pascal Apostolides holds a B.Sc. degree in Chemistry, a B.A. in Economic Geography and a post graduate degree in Pharmaceutical Chemistry from the University of Manitoba, Winnipeg, Canada.
-He also received a M.Sc. in Environmental Chemistry from the University of Stratchclyde in Glasgow.
+Born in 1955 in Thessaloniki, Pascal holds a BSc degree in Chemistry, a BA in Economic Geography and a post graduate degree in Pharmaceutical Chemistry from the University of Manitoba in Canada, while he concluded his studies by receiving a MSc in Environmental Chemistry from the University of Stratchclyde in Glasgow.
 Moreover, graduated from Anatolia College high school in Thessaloniki.

 - Bachelor’s of Science, Major Speech/Minor English - Northwestern University, Evanston, Illinois